coupa/simple_health_check/README.md

 ```
   config.add_check SimpleHealthCheck::GenericCheck.new(service_name: 'TESTING', check_proc: -> { Time.now }, hard_fail: true )
 ```
+* `SimpleHealthCheck::SimpleGenericCheck`
+Same as the `SimpleHealthCheck::GenericCheck` but will also be executed by the `/health` action.
+It should only be used for light-weight checks that will return immediately.

 Derive new checks from `SimpleHealthCheck::Base` and write the `call` method.

 The `/health` action returns an http code (:ok, or other code as determined by a check result).
-In a Rails app, the act of being able to render the action may be good enough to return `status: '1'`.
+In a Rails app, the act of being able to render the action may be good enough to return `status: 'ok'.
 In some cases such as in ECS, you may want additional checks to not fail the entire action, as that would cause the container to get killed.
 Whether or not you'd want this depends on your situation, and can be configured with the `hard_fail:` option.
+The `/health` action will only execute checks of type `SimpleHealthCheck::BasicStatus`, SimpleHealthCheck::JsonFile`,`SimpleHealthCheck::VersionCheck` and `SimpleHealthCheck::SimpleGenericCheck`.
+All registered checks will be executes by the `/health/detailed` action.

 ## Contributing